kflagg/kflagg.github.io/_pages/portfolio.md

 #### Project Summary

-The client had recently acquired and rebranded a restaurant and needed several enhancements to the newly revised website.
+The client had recently acquired and rebranded a restaurant, and needed several enhancements to the newly revised website.

 ![Screenshot of the La Brasserie website showing a gallery of photos of the interior of the restaurant.]({{ site.url }}{{ site.baseurl }}/assets/portfolio/lab-gallery.png)